-For decades, I thought raisins and chocolate were a bad idea.
-I honestly didn't get why they were selling it.
+For decades, I thought raisins and chocolate were a bad idea together.
+I honestly didn't get why they were selling chocolate bars with those flavors.
 Who on earth would buy it?

-Truth is, they have their ardent fans, but raisins are still a big deal for many.
-Not the whiskey, mind you.
+The truth is, they have their ardent fans, but raisins are still a big deal for many—not the whiskey, mind you.

-Especially when they taste the fantastic Chocolate Whisky Bundt Cake, so good I have traded it instead of paying for the repair of my air conditioner once.
+Especially when they taste the fantastic Chocolate Whisky Bundt Cake, which is so good I once traded it as payment for my air conditioner repair.
 True story.

 What whiskey or bourbon to use